 This world-class fishery sits in Ontario’s far northwest corner, where the pristine wilderness offers unmatched outdoor adventure in every season.
 Located just outside of Rainy River, on the south shore of the lake, Harris Hill Resort provides ice fishing packages that include cabin accommodation.
 Further north towards Nestor Falls, Muskie Bay Resort rents out heated ice houses along with sleds and gas.
 Or get in touch with Jeff Gustafson Outdoors for a fully guided day on the ice.

-Bearing our province’s names, Lake Ontario is the last of the Great Lakes chain with an outlet to the Atlantic Ocean via the Saint Lawrence River.
+Bearing our province’s name, Lake Ontario is the last of the Great Lakes chain with an outlet to the Atlantic Ocean via the Saint Lawrence River.
 Just east of Toronto, along the Bay of Quinte and its many inlets, anglers are treated to a walleye world capital.
-You can also hook feisty pickerel, perch and pike with Fish Finder Charters out of Carrying Place or Sunset Cabins in Prince Edward County.
+Hook feisty pickerel, perch or pike with Bay of Quinte Charters or Sunset Cabins in Prince Edward County.

 The Ottawa River flows through Canada’s capital and is teeming with crappie, perch, pike and walleye, so it’s a hot destination for urbanities itching to get out for some hard water action.

 Start with a Lumberjack breakfast at Flapjacks in Ottawa.
 Then join Oziles’ Marina & Tackle Shop for a half or full day of ice fishing around Petrie Island, just east of the city.
-Wrap up the day with Beavertail and a moonlit skate on the Rideau with the city lights and Parliament buildings as your backdrop.
+Wrap up the day with a BeaverTail and a moonlit skate on the Rideau Canal with the city lights and Parliament buildings as your backdrop.

 Further east in Rockland, Ottawa River Fishing offers weekend rental rates for luxury ice bungalows with indoor holes, kitchens, a generator and even satellite TV to accommodate a group of up to ten.